qsnake/gpaw/doc/devel/developersguide.rst

 ``nuclei[a].setup.O_ii`` (``ndarray``).
 Someone should rename ``setup.O_ii`` to ``setup.dO_ii``.

-See also Setup_, Nucleus_ and Spline_.
+See also :epydoc:`gpaw.setup.Setup`, :epydoc:`gpaw.nucleus.Nucleus` and :epydoc:`gpaw.spline.Spline`.

-.. _Setup: wiki:API:gpaw.setup.Setup-class.html
-.. _Nucleus: wiki:API:gpaw.nucleus.Nucleus-class.html
-.. _Spline: wiki:API:gpaw.spline.Spline-class.html

 Densities